Empirical Measures and Strong Laws of Large Numbers in Categorical Probability: Synthetic Laws of Large Numbers

 Already our categorical formulation of the Glivenko--Cantelli theorem will involve a distribution object $PX$.
-Even though its existence is not part of \cref{assumptions}, it is in fact ensured.
+Even though its existence is not part of \Cref{assumptions}, it is in fact ensured.
 In essence, we identify the distribution object $PX$ via the splitting of a suitable idempotent.

-As we show for our measure-theoretic construction of $\es_\R$ in \cref{eq:es_random_permutation}, the \newterm{resampling} morphism ${\es^{(\N)} : X^\N \to X^\N}$ may be seen as implementing a uniformly random permutation.
-Based on this, we might expect that it factors through the equalizer of all permutations on $X^\N$ in general, which by definition is a de Finetti object (\cref{def:dF_object}) and therefore also a distribution object (\cref{thm:defin_obs}).
+As we show for our measure-theoretic construction of $\es_\R$ in \Cref{eq:es_random_permutation}, the \newterm{resampling} morphism ${\es^{(\N)} : X^\N \to X^\N}$ may be seen as implementing a uniformly random permutation.
+Based on this, we might expect that it factors through the equalizer of all permutations on $X^\N$ in general, which by definition is a de Finetti object (\Cref{def:dF_object}) and therefore also a distribution object (\Cref{thm:defin_obs}).
 Let us now make this argument precise.

-\begin{theorem}[Representability] Given \cref{assumptions}, $\cC$ is an observationally representable quasi-Markov category.
-In particular, for every object $X$ we have a distribution object $PX$ and a sampling morphism ${\samp : PX \to X}$. \end{theorem} \begin{proof} First, for any finite permutation $\sigma$ we have
+\begin{thm}[Representability] Given \Cref{assumptions}, $\cC$ is an observationally representable quasi-Markov category.
+In particular, for every object $X$ we have a distribution object $PX$ and a sampling morphism ${\samp : PX \to X}$. \end{thm} \begin{proof} First, for any finite permutation $\sigma$ we have

-where the first equality holds because $X^\sigma$ is deterministic with inverse $X^{\sigma^{-1}}$, the second one follows by permutation invariance of $\es$ together with \cref{lem:IID_naturality}, and the last one is just the exchangeability of $\es^{(\N)}$, which is an instance of \cref{lem:fN_exchangeable}.
-Therefore, the morphism on the right-hand side of \cref{eq:resamp_balanced} is exchangeable in its first $X^\N$ output, and therefore empirical adequacy of $\es$ implies
+where the first equality holds because $X^\sigma$ is deterministic with inverse $X^{\sigma^{-1}}$, the second one follows by permutation invariance of $\es$ together with \Cref{lem:IID_naturality}, and the last one is just the exchangeability of $\es^{(\N)}$, which is an instance of \Cref{lem:fN_exchangeable}.
+Therefore, the morphism on the right-hand side of \Cref{eq:resamp_balanced} is exchangeable in its first $X^\N$ output, and therefore empirical adequacy of $\es$ implies